-Each year, after reserving funds needed for TEFAP operation, TDA allocates available administrative funds to CEs and alternate CEs by county using a "60/40" formula.
+Each year, after reserving funds needed for TEFAP operation, TDA allocates available administrative funds to CEs by county using a "60/40" formula.
 The "60/40" formula is based 60% on the number of county residents who live at or below the official poverty line, and 40% of the number of unemployed county residents.
 (7 CFR §251.3(h))

-EXCEPTION: TDA allocates administrative funds to CEs and additional CEs (whose service areas are the same or overlap) based on USDA Foods usage information (see "Allocation by Usage Rates" below).
+EXCEPTION: TDA allocates administrative funds to CEs based on USDA Foods usage information (see "Allocation by Usage Rates" below).